Tax Credits for Historic Preservation

-Much research and compilation has been done both by the National Park Service and by the South Carolina State Historic Preservation Office to help property owners figure out exactly which tax credits they qualify for.
+Much research and compilation has been done both by the National Park Service and by the South Carolina State Historic Preservation Office to help property owners figure out which tax credits they qualify for.
 Below is a list of links to different resources those two organizations have put together.
-The City of Beaufort also has our own local incentives for certain types of restoration and redevelopment, so those are listed as well.
-If you have any questions, please contact Lauren Kelly in the Planning Department: 843-525-7011
+The City of Beaufort also has its own local incentives for certain types of restoration and redevelopment, so those are listed as well.
+If you have any questions, please contact Lauren Kelly in the Planning Department: 843-525-7011.

 - Chart to help identify the type of credits you may qualify for - Preservation Hotline Number 11

-- Incentives for Easements
+- Incentives for easements

-- Incentives for Income Producing properties
+- Incentives for income-producing properties

-- Incentives for Owner Occupied properties
+- Incentives for owner-occupied properties